-The material may be classified as hazardous or non-hazardous (i.e. not inert) due to the concentration of contaminants with respect to land based disposal, however, further analysis would be required to confirm this and run-off and leaching would need to be controlled.
-There may be localised and temporary deterioration in air quality as a result of HGV movements.
+The material may be classified as hazardous or non-hazardous (i.e. not inert) due to the concentration of contaminants with respect to land-based disposal, however, further analysis would be required to confirm this, and run-off and leaching would need to be controlled.